karimPortfolio/deploy-admin-panel/README.md

 - All user data is scoped to the authenticated user
 - Console commands and background jobs are authenticated properly
 - Password reset flow is tokenized and secure
+- User role and status are enforced through middleware

 ---